DNA-and-Natural-Algorithms-Group/PathwayElaboration/README.md

 For efficiently solving system of linear equations:
 - Don't forget to install scikits.umfpack.
-- And turn of multithreading for the matrix solvers as follows:
+- And turn off multithreading for the matrix solvers as follows:
   - export MKL_NUM_THREADS=1
   - export NUMEXPR_NUM_THREADS=1
   - export OMP_NUM_THREADS=1